 Knilo InvestCo AB is currently our largest shareholder.
 Knilo InvestCo AB is also expected to be one of the selling shareholders participating in this offering.
-Following this offering, assuming no exercise of the underwriters' option to purchase additional shares from Knilo InvestCo AB, Knilo InvestCo AB will own of our common shares, which will represent approximately % of our common shares outstanding immediately after this offering.
+Following this offering, assuming no exercise of the underwriters' option to purchase additional shares from certain selling shareholders, Knilo InvestCo AB will own 78,948,591 of our common shares, which will represent approximately 66% of our common shares outstanding immediately after this offering.
 For more information, see "Principal and Selling Shareholders."